Gamera 3: Revenge of Iris: Plot

-The JGSDF attempts to destroy Iris, but fails after Iris flies toward Kyoto, where Ayana has been taken by Asakura and Kurata, who use Ayana to summon Iris.
-On its way there, Iris is intercepted by Gamera and the two engage in an aerial battle.
-The JASDF pilots force hit Gamera and Iris with a tactical missile strike, inadvertently allowing Iris to escape as Gamera pursues.
+The JGSDF attempts to destroy Iris, but fails after Iris flies toward Kyoto, where Ayana has been taken by Asakura and Kurata, who plan to use Ayana to summon Iris.
+En route, Iris attempts to kill two JASDF F-15J Eagle pilots tasked with intercepting the monster, but Gamera comes to the rescue and engages Iris in battle.
+Gamera is struck and slowed down by air-to-air missiles fired by the F-15s, inadvertently allowing Iris to escape.
 At Kyoto Station, Nagamine and Asagi Kusanagi, a teenager once psychically linked with Gamera, attempt to extract Ayana out of Kyoto, when a typhoon hits the city.
 Kurata speculates that Gamera was engineered as humanity's guardian, and can be charged with humanity's collective "mana", and theorizes Iris was similarly created to defeat Gamera so the Gyaos could wipe out the human race.
 While rejecting Kurata's misanthropy, Nagamine and Asagi think his theory explains how Gamera got the energy he used to defeat Legion.

 Iris makes his way to Kyoto Station, continuing his duel with Gamera.
 Iris impales Gamera with one of his tentacles and destroys the station, killing Asakura and Kurata.
 Moribe briefly distracts Iris with the dagger, but Iris ultimately absorbs Ayana.
 From within Iris's body, Ayana experiences his memories, realizing her hatred and anger motivated him.
 As she has this epiphany, Gamera plunges his hand into Iris' chest, pulling Ayana free and robbing Iris of his human link.
 As Asagi rescues Nagamine, Iris impales Gamera's hand and begins processing his DNA.
 Gamera blasts off his injured arm, absorbing Iris's fireballs and forming a fiery plasma fist, which he drives into Iris, destroying him.

-Setting a comatose Ayana down, Gamera awakens her with a roar after Nagamine and Asagi fail to revive her, leaving her mystified by Gamera’s forgiveness.
+Setting a comatose Ayana down, Gamera awakens her with a roar after Nagamine and Asagi fail to revive her, leaving her mystified by Gamera's forgiveness.
 As a swarm of Hyper Gyaos begins to converge on Japan, military leaders finally realize that Gamera is on the side of humanity and pledge to fight the swarm alongside him.
 Asagi states that despite no longer sharing a psychic link with Gamera, she knows he will fight to the end.
 As the swarm approaches, Gamera defiantly roars at the center of Kyoto.